Not another retreat.

-Explore the practice in a more meaningful way - without committing to a full yoga teacher training.
+Explore the practice in a more meaningful way - without committing to a full teacher training.

 Just a deep dive into yoga philosophy, movement, and the mind-body-breath connection.